Xalkori Capsules is a brand of medicine containing the active ingredient crizotinib.

 Tell your doctor if you notice anything else that is making you feel unwell.
 Other side effects not listed above may also occur in some patients.

 Some side effects might only be found when your doctor does blood tests or other tests.
-These tests could show a change in the liver or levels of blood cells or changes in heart rhythm.
+These tests could show a change in the liver, kidney, levels of blood cells or changes in heart rhythm.

 After using XALKORI

-Keep the capsules in the original container until it is time to take them.
+Keep XALKORI capsules in the original container until it is time to take them.

 Store XALKORI in a cool dry place where the temperature stays below 30°C.